 Homemade Sauerkraut Recipe – Delve Into Fermentation

 Sauerkraut is one of the easiest ferments to get started with, and the results are delicious and packed with boatloads of health benefits.
-Plus, this homemade sauerkraut recipe is far superior in taste to store bought brands.
+This green or red cabbage sauerkraut recipe is a delicious addition to sandwiches or an easy side dish.

 New to fermenting foods?
 Be sure to read this compilation of frequently asked questions before you get started!